ni/nimi-python/docs/niscope/enums.rst

-        48 Tap Standard filter is optimized for alias protection and frequency-domain flatness.
+        This filter is optimized for alias protection and frequency-domain flatness